Contact Us

 What Algorithmic Manipulation Is

-Algorithmic manipulation occurs when systems designed to shape what people see, hear, and engage with are used — intentionally or as a side effect of their optimization objectives — to influence beliefs, amplify emotions, suppress information, or modify behavior in ways that serve platform or third-party interests rather than user interests.
+Algorithmic manipulation occurs when systems designed to shape what people see, hear, and engage with are used to influence beliefs, amplify emotions, suppress information, or modify behavior in ways that serve platform or third-party interests rather than the interests of the people being shown the content.
+The manipulation does not require conscious malicious intent on the part of the platform.
+It can emerge as a structural consequence of a particular optimization objective applied at scale.

-The term covers a wide range of phenomena, from content recommendation systems that systematically amplify outrage to advertising targeting that exploits psychological vulnerabilities to automated content moderation that is applied inconsistently based on commercial or political considerations.
+The term covers a wide range of phenomena: content recommendation systems that systematically amplify outrage, advertising targeting that exploits psychological vulnerabilities, automated content moderation applied inconsistently based on commercial or political considerations, and recommendation pathways that guide users toward progressively more extreme content.
 What these phenomena share is the use of automated systems operating at scale to shape human experience in ways that are largely invisible to the individuals being shaped.
+People see a feed that appears to reflect their interests and the world around them.
+The degree to which it has been constructed to produce specific behavioral and psychological responses is not visible.

 How Engagement Optimization Creates Manipulation